robinsource/ur_rtde/doc/faq/faq.rst

 ***
 * **Is ur_rtde realtime capable?**

-The servo, speed and force commands should be realtime capable.
-I am currently working on a guide for how to set up a realtime kernel and a ur_rtde realtime communication test, that can be used for determining if the communication latency is low enough for realtime communication.
-Once done you can find the guide here :ref:`Realtime Setup Guide <realtime-setup-guide>`
+Yes! you can define real-time priorities when instantiating the RTDEControl and RTDEReceive interfaces see the :ref:`Real-time Setup Guide <realtime-setup-guide>`

 * **Can I use ur_rtde interface through MATLAB?**